Quantum Populations near Black-Hole Singularities: Introduction

-After some geometrical preliminaries we present an intuitive argument based on scaling relations in the microp\ae dia before giving the exact argument in the macrop\ae dia, followed by an interpretation based on Dirichlet decoupling.
-The latter can be related to the black-hole final state proposal by Horowitz and Maldacena \cite{hor04}.
-The emerging Dirichlet boundary supports their argument for a black-hole final state from a semi-classical perspective.
+To substantiate this probabilistic completion we proceed as follows: after stating the geometrical set-up, we will present an intuitive argument based on scaling relations in the microp{\ae}dia which introduces the idea of the Zeno region from the perspective of quantum measurements.
+The exact argument is then given in the macrop{\ae}dia followed by an interpretation based on observables showing that the probabilistic completion closes the geodesic border with respect to quantum field theory.